-Medical Assistant Pay Medical assistants are hired at various levels of pay and are compensated according to their level of training, experience and specialty education.
-Different pay rates apply to those with less than 1 year, 1 - 4 years, 5 - 9 years, 10 - 19 years, or 20+ years, which can make a big difference.
+Medical assistants are hired at various levels of pay and are compensated according to their level of training, experience, and special education.
+Different pay rates apply to those with less than 1 year, 1 – 4 years, 5 – 9 years, 10 – 19 years, or 20+ years, which can make a big difference.
 Important is to understand that medical assistants are NOT salaried professionals, but hired employees working for hourly wages.
-Those who are certified and work in a specialty medical practice, alternative medicine clinic, or a plastic surgery office usually take home a little more.
-The average national earnings for medical assistants is on the rise, where the reported averageannual pay, according to the US Department of Labor, has increased from $26,620 to $28,710, which is the equivalent of an hourly wage of $14.36.
-The longer a medical assistant works the more their wages increase.
-Some may also earn benefits, such as paid leave time, employment sponsored savings plan, tuition reimbursement and retirement plans where the doctor matches a percentage of your contributions to your retirement account.
+Those who are certified and work in a specialty medical practice, alternative medicine clinic, or plastic surgery office usually take home a little more.
+The average national earnings for medical assistants is on the rise, where the reported average annual pay, according to the US Department of Labor, has increased from $26,620 to $28,710, which is the equivalent of an hourly wage of $14.36.
+The longer medical assistant works the more their wages increase.
+Some may also earn benefits, such as paid leave time, employment-sponsored savings plans, tuition reimbursement, and retirement plans where the doctor matches a percentage of your contributions to your retirement account.

 Medical assistants working in a family practice typically earn the least income.
 Their hourly pay ranges somewhere between $11.50 – $13.75.
 Primary care/family/pediatrics typically pays considerably less than specialty care.
 Although family physicians maintain a huge patient base and treat a wide range of conditions, from respiratory infections to broken bones, they cannot afford to pay their staff the same wages a specialty physician can.
 Also, specialty doctors typically pay more than primary care physicians (PCP/HMO).